hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/attestation-interface.md

 ### Details related to EPID-based SGX attestations

 FPC can use EPID-based SGX attestations.
+In this case, the `statement` will be included as-is in the report data field of the attestation.

-Such attestations have some peculiarities.
+EPID attestations have some peculiarities.
 1. They require to be initialized with some external parameters (SPID, signature revocation list).
 These parameters are provided through `init_attestation`.

 2. They are computed indirectly through a different enclave, called Quoting Enclave.
 For this reason, the implementation of `get_attestation` uses the following edge functions to retrieve the IAS-verifiable attestation.